 Please examine the relevant sections in materials attached to this course outline or see the relevant websites.

-On all these regulations, there are too many regulations to explain verbally in this class but rest assured, there is a university regulation that covers everything we could think of.
-All those regulations apply to this course outline and will hold so this section and paragraph explains that official UWO regulations as outlined in all the manuals and websites apply to this course outline and covers all circumstances.
+There are too many regulations to explain but rest assured, there is a university regulation that covers everything we could think of.
+All those regulations apply to this course outline and will hold so this section and paragraph explains that official UWO regulations (as outlined in all the manuals and websites) will apply to this course outline and do cover all circumstances.